Accomplishing More With Less: 5 productivity principles for the digital age

 --The future is here!
 And you can be part of it now!

-Virtual Worlds are no longer just virtual, they are here now, and innovative companies such as IBM, Intel, Ernst & Young, Chevron, and Walt Disney, are taking advantage of these platforms for a broad range of business applications, in which training, collaboration, and innovation are top on the list.
+Virtual Worlds are no longer just virtual, they are here now, and innovative companies such as IBM, Intel, Ernst & Young, Chevron, and Walt Disney are taking advantage of these platforms for a broad range of business applications, in which training, collaboration, and innovation are at the top of the list.
 What do you need to know in order to join this movement?
 What are the costs involved and what is the ROI?
 Can you afford it and can you afford not to?